king-tri-ton/ogg-to-wav/readme.md

 - PyQt5
 - FFmpeg

+## License

+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

 ## Acknowledgments

 This project is created by King Triton.
 Visit the [GitHub repository](https://github.com/king-tri-ton/ogg-to-wav) for more information and updates.